Joao4569/be-centered/README.md

   - Once the main branch has been selected, the page will automatically refresh with a detailed ribbon display to indicate the successful deployment.

 Here is the live link [BeCentered](https://joao4569.github.io/be-centered/)

+## Deploymnet Testing

+- Tested all internal and external links, form validation as well as responsivenes of Becentered on deployed site and all are working as intended.

 ## Credits